How To Remove A Hacker From My Phone

 8. Unrecognized Outgoing Messages

-The outgoing messages are usually quickly deleted, to cover up the evidence of the activity, but they will remain visible for a short time.
-Sometimes the victim sees these messages before they are deleted and this is an easy tip-off that you have been hacked.
+The outgoing text messages are usually quickly deleted, to cover up the evidence of the activity, but they will remain visible for a short time.
+Sometimes the victim sees messages before they are deleted and this is an easy tip-off that you have been hacked.

 9. Suspicious Apps or Files